loiclefloch/loiclefloch.github.io/source/_drafts/the-case-of-vanishing-pages.md

 Create React App is using [Webpack](https://webpack.js.org/) under the hood to build the React application.

 *Small side note: Create React app was for a long time the way to go to create a new react app.
-It is now [deprecated](https://dev.to/eslachance/stop-using-create-react-app-7in) in favour of [vite](https://vite.dev/guide/).*
+It is now [deprecated](https://github.com/facebook/create-react-app) in favour of [React frameworks](https://react.dev/learn/start-a-new-react-project).*

 ```javascript
 import loadable from '@loadable/component'